KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2024-10-22-game-rework-and-new-enemies.md

 * You can now buy weapon charges (in addition to the 8 charges you can grab around various maps).
 * Costs of early upgrades lowered and costs of later upgrades increased.

-Weapon balancing
+Weapon changes
+* A new weapon has been added that allows you to move towers.
 * The grab weapon now grabs ALL enemies in range.
 * The strike weapon will no longer prevent movement and interval between strikes are shortened.
 * The trap weapon has been buffed to deal 10% damage per second (instead of 5%).
 * The blaze weapon charge will be dropped every 10 waves instead of 5.

-Enemy balancing
+Enemy changes
 * Wave health calculations have been completely reworked, so higher difficulties will grant more cash and points.
-* Income health has been reduced by ~70%.
 * Getting 5 stars on levels is now much harder.
+* Income health has been reduced, so casual players will have an easier time.

 Character changes
 * Selection of your character is not just aesthetic anymore.
 Small variations have been added, which are described in the Character Select menu.